GanchengZhu/GazeFollower/README.md

 # GazeFollower
-A pythonic library for web-cam gaze-tracker
+A pythonic library for web-cam gaze-tracker.

+Coming soon